c-blake/cron/README.md

 ---------------
 While one *can* put cron jobs files under version control and use the crontab program to manage such, this careful activity "feels" more "natural" with actual source code in a prog.lang.
-This is a more higher order aspect, of course.
+This is a higher order aspect, of course.

 Desync/Jitter
 -------------